shakes76/PatternFlow/recognition/46443753_OASIS/README.md

 | Numpy       | 1.19.2  |
 ```

 In this generative project, the OASIS dataset was utilised as the training set, and randomly generated gaussian normal noise was utilised as test input for the StyleGAN model.
-The training images was loaded in as grayscale values normalised to 0 and 1.
+The training images was loaded in as grayscale values, and was normalised to 0 and 1 for training.

 ## Model Performance